Date of Award

 Conclusion.
 By incorporating knowledge of the perceived barriers and benefits to receiving a mammogram, health care professionals can better plan educational programs to encourage the use of mammogram screening as well as in planning mobile screening sites within the community.

 Parker, Tamrah Joy, "Factors Influencing Early Detection of Breast Cancer in African American Women" (2009).
 Nursing Theses and Capstone Projects.
-Paper 196.
+196.